pingcap/docs-tidb-operator/en/restore-from-s3-using-job.md

 ### View TiDB Lightning Job Logs

-Run the following command to view the logs of the TiDB Lightning Job:
+Run the following command to retrieve and view the logs of the TiDB Lightning job:

 ```shell
 kubectl -n ${namespace} logs pod ${name}